jasonnovichRunAI/topic-based-runai-docs/docs/admin/admin-ui-setup/project-setup-ui.md

 ## Create a project

 !!!
 Note

     * To create a project you must have at least one department configured.
-For more information, see [Configure a departmeny]().
+For more information, see [Configure a department](department-setup.md#creating-and-managing-departments).
     * To be able to create or edit Projects, you must have *Editor* access.
 See the [Users](admin-ui-users.md) documentation.

 To create a project: